Mayukh-G/A3-Q1/readme.md

 * psycopg `pip install psycopg; pip install "psycopg[binary,pool]"`

 ## Running instructions
+Create a database using the scripts proved under `testDbCreation`.

 Create a `.env` file in the same directory as `Assignment3Q1App.py`.
 Fill the .env file with the following variables:
 ```js
 DB_NAME = "your_database_name"